developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 * <b>If USB Debugging was disabled for User Mode</b>, perform a factory reset.

-##### Control Kiosk Mode Programatically
+##### Control Kiosk Mode Programmatically
 Kiosk Mode can be controlled from within an Android application using Android Intents.
-The following JavaScript code shows how to enable and disable Kiosk Mode programatically:
+The following JavaScript code shows how to enable and disable Kiosk Mode programmatically:

 	:::javascript
 	//Disable Kiosk Mode: